mus-format/mus-go/README.md

 ## Testing

-To run all `mus-go` tests, use the following command:
+To run all `mus` tests, use the following command:

 ```bash
 go test ./...